DamonPalovaara/nerdee_engine/readme.md

 This is supposed to be the start of a game engine
 * My goal was to create a realistic looking version of Minecraft
 	* I created a terrain generator using simplex noise
 	* I got a camera working with movement
 	* Instead of doing infinite terrain I wanted to make an entire planet instead

-Some notes to whoever else might be reading this:
+Some notes to whoever might be reading this:
 * I started this project over a year ago
 * At one point the Terrain was working and had direct lighting
 * I removed it so that I can focus on getting movement to work